jimratliff/GenoMac-user/README.md

     - A QR code will appear.
 Scan it with my iPhone and complete the authentication.
   - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”

-### Cloning this repo
+### Clone this repo
-(NOTE: USER_CONFIGURER will have already performed this step because the GenoMac-system performs this step for USER_CONFIGURER.)
+(NOTE: USER_CONFIGURER will have already performed this step for its home directory because the GenoMac-system performs this step for USER_CONFIGURER.
+All other users need to follow the below step.)

 For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.